cryspen/atlas/hpke-double-ext.md

 # Introduction

-In some applications, where a party serves as a relay for batches of encrypted values it is required that the outgoing ciphertexts cannot be linked to the incoming ciphertexts by an outside (unprivileged) observer, i.e. it should be infeasible to tell whether a given part of the outgoing batch encrypts the same value as some part of the incoming batch.
+In the ScrambleDB system for oblivious data pseudonymization, one party serves as an relay for batches of encrypted values intended to reach a third party.
+It is required that the outgoing ciphertexts cannot be linked to the incoming ciphertexts by an outside (unprivileged) observer, i.e. it should be infeasible to tell whether a given part of the outgoing batch encrypts the same value as some part of the incoming batch.

+One possiblity to realize this would be decryption and re-encryption of the ciphertext at the relay using fresh nonces.
+This will result in fresh, unlinkable ciphertexts.
+However, it requires the relay to be able to decrypt incoming messages.
+In ScrambleDB at least, the relay should stay oblivious to the encrypted data it relays, ruling out this approach.

-There are several public key encryptions schemes which can realize this functionality via the ability to rerandomize ciphertexts in a way such that rerandomization essentially samples a fresh ciphertext from the set of possible ciphertexts encrypting the given message.
+There are several public key encryptions schemes which can realize this functionality instead via the ability to rerandomize ciphertexts in a way such that rerandomization essentially samples a fresh ciphertext from the set of possible ciphertexts encrypting the given message.
 Because of the underlying ciphertext-indistinguishability of these encryption schemes a freshly sampled encryption of a message is indistinguishable from an encryption of any other incoming message.
 Examples for such schemes include the ElGamal and Pallier public key encryption systems.

 In practice, public key encryption is often used in a hybrid fashion such that the bulk of the content is encrypted using fast symmetric